 Since this circular saw cutting jig gets placed up against the cut line, it makes it much faster than other cutting guides that require you to offset the guide some distance from the line.
 The design also helps prevent splintering and tear out of the thin plywood veneer.
-Also see my new post for tips on cutting plywood square with a circular saw.
+Also see my new post for tips on cutting plywood square with a circular saw and my plywood cutting table plans that can be used with this plywood cutting jig.

 What You'll Need